s3ththompson/nanofetcher/README.md

 ### What is the component lifecycle?

 First, make sure you're familiar with [`nanocomponent` lifecycle events][nc-lifecycle].
-Nanofetch components have one of two possible lifecycles.
+Nanofetcher components have one of two possible lifecycles.

-1. If a component is rendered normally, Nanofetch splits Nanocomponent's usual `createElement` into two hooks:
+1. If a component is rendered normally, Nanofetcher splits Nanocomponent's usual `createElement` into two hooks:
 `init` and `placeholder`. `init` is used to set instance properties from arguments and kick off anything that needs to run along side node rendering. `placeholder` returns an element that represents the component's default or loading state before async data finishes fetching.
 Once the placeholder element has been mounted in the DOM,